appyform/docs/_includes/landing.md

 ### Why show a feedback form?

 **Every app needs to collect feedback** in order to engage its users and to improve continously.
 Have you been receiving regular feedback from your users?
-Your competitors do.
+Your competitors have.

-We know that building a form is a lot of work:
+Building a feedback form is a lot of work:

 - Setting up the hosting infrastructure, and
 - Developing and maintaining a backend service, and